Rockstar (soundtrack): Critical reception

 Saibal Chatterjee at NDTV noted, "AR Rahman’s outstandingly lively and eclectic musical score presents a wide range of sounds blended into a harmonious whole."
 Nikhat Kazmi of The Times of India reviewed the score as, "The music by AR Rahman are stuff classics are made of.
 Of course, Sadda Haq is the youth anthem by now, but there are so many beautiful tracks in the film, you get heady and stirred."Taran Adarsh for Bollywood Hungama writes, "Music maestro A.R.
 Rahman's music is scintillating.
 Rockstar must've been a challenge for Rahman to depict the emotional catharsis a rockstar undergoes and the tracks, I wish to add, aren't the typical Rahman numbers either."
 He added, "A captivating score by A. R. Rahman".
 At Daily News and Analysis, Aniruddha Guha wrote, "The music itself is a delight.
 Each AR Rahman number is lilting, and woven beautifully in the story, the high frequency of songs not hindering the storytelling but enhancing the experience.
-Lyricist Irshad Kamil does an outstanding job, penning words that reflect the lead character’s state of mind and complement situations aptly."Komal Nahta at Koimoi summarized, "A.R.
-Rahman’s music comprises some hit numbers and some which are not too easy on the lips.
-Sadda haq, Hawaa hawaa, Katiya Karoon and Kun faya are very appealing songs.
-Irshad Kamil’s lyrics are rich and wonderful."
+Lyricist Irshad Kamil does an outstanding job, penning words that reflect the lead character’s state of mind and complement situations aptly."
 Raja Sen at Rediff stated, "It's remarkable how much narrative detail Ali leaves to the asides, to margin notes not underscored and overwhelmed by AR Rahman's grand, lovely soundtrack."
 The newspaper, The Telegraph claimed, "And no alfaaz is enough for Rahman.
 After a couple of disappointing Indian scores (Endhiran and Jhootha Hi Sahi), this is sublime stuff.
 And perhaps a tad autobiographical.
 The way Jordan finds soul and solace in the dargah must have been reminiscent of Rahman’s own conversion of faith."Rajeev Masand was quoted saying, "AR Rahman’s score serves as the spine of this enterprise, emerging expectedly as one of the film’s biggest strengths."